Cone Volume Calculator

 What is the relationship between the volume of a cone and a cylinder?

-If a cone and cylinder have the same height and base radius, then the volume of cone is equal to one third of that of cylinder.
+If a cone and cylinder have the same height and base radius, then the volume of a cone is equal to one-third of that of the cylinder.
 That is, you would need the contents of three cones to fill up this cylinder.
 The same relationship holds for the volume of a pyramid and that of a prism (given that they have the same base area and height).

 What is the volume of a typical ice cream cone?

-The size of an ice cream waffle varies quite widely, yet there are a few sizes that can be regarded as typical:
+The size of an ice cream waffle varies quite widely, yet there are a few sizes that are typical: